 In addition to adult insects, hummingbirds will also eat larvae and insect eggs.

 Unlike many flycatchers and other insectivorous birds that catch large insects and dismember them to eat, hummingbirds are unable to pick apart their prey because of their unusual build and long, thin bills.
 Instead, they typically swallow insects whole, sometimes tossing their head back to help swallow the bugs.

 Providing Insects for Hummingbirds

-There are several ways backyard birders can easily provide a variety of insects for hummingbirds to eat.
+There are several ways birders can easily provide a variety of insects for hummingbirds to eat.

 - Avoid using any insecticides or pesticides that will kill hummingbirds' food sources.
 If insecticides must be used, opt for specific chemical formulas rather than broad-based sprays, and confine their use only to areas where birds are unlikely to feed.

 - Leave spider webs intact for hummingbirds to glean insects, but if necessary remove large spiders that could become a threat to the birds.
-Also consider removing the largest webs that could entangle hummingbirds.
+Also consider removing the largest, sturdiest webs that could entangle hummingbirds.

 - Allow grass to grow slightly longer to foster better populations of gnats and small, flying insects that are favorite prey for hummingbirds.
 Other insectivorous birds, such as swallows and martins, will also appreciate the feast.

-- Take steps to attract woodpeckers to the backyard, and leave their drilled sap holes intact for hummingbirds to investigate for sap and insects.
+- Take steps to attract woodpeckers to the yard, and leave their drilled sap holes intact for hummingbirds to investigate for sap and insects.

 In addition to the insects naturally in the yard, birders can also offer insects for hummingbirds directly at feeders.
-While mealworms, crickets or other insects that can be purchased will not appeal to hummingbirds, it is possible to attract gnats and other small insects that the birds will enjoy.
+While mealworms, crickets, or other insects that can be purchased will not appeal to hummingbirds, it is possible to attract gnats and other small insects to specialized feeders where hummingbirds can enjoy a snack.